Thiago099/Texture-Composer/README.md

       <p>You can set up a custom masks to your blur which tells how much each part of your texture will be blurred</p>
       <p>The gradient map and all colors in this program support alpha, which I found very useful for blending texture maps</p>
       <p>You can double-click on a gradient map color pin in order to edit the color</p>
+       <p>Right-click on the pin to remove it, or drag it far away from the gradient to remove it</p>
       <img src="https://github.com/user-attachments/assets/34cdfa6c-f28a-4f04-85b5-41529ff082d2"/>
       <hr/>
     </details>